For the enjoyment of the exhibition by all visitors, we ask that you not talk on cell phones within the galleries, and

 Tripods/monopods and all blades (including pocket-knives), firearms, and other weapons are prohibited.
 We have the right to confiscate any inappropriate items, and to refuse admission to anyone not conforming to these rules.

-No outside food may be eaten inside the building; you will be asked to check any consumables in the coatroom.
+No outside food may be eaten within the building; you will be asked to check food/drink in the coatroom before going into the galleries.

-Free public orientation tours (~60 minutes) are usually offered at 11:30 am and 2:30 pm; availability is subject to change, so check the sign over the Admissions Desk on the day of your visit for confirmed times.
-Please note that space on these tours is very limited; interested visitors must secure tour badges from the Membership Desk to guarantee a spot, which are distributed on a first-come, first-served basis.
-(Please note that admission tickets do not guarantee tour access.)
+Free public "Highlights" tours (~60 minutes) are usually offered daily at 11:30am and 2:30pm.
+Availability is subject to change, so please check at the Admissions Desk on the day of your visit for confirmed times.
+Please note that space on these tours is limited; interested visitors should request tour badges from Admissions to reserve a spot, which are distributed on a first-come, first-served basis.
+(Please note that admission tickets alone do not guarantee a tour spot.)

-These public tours are not open to groups; groups interested in a private guided tour must reserve one in advance through Group Services.
+These public tours are not open to groups; groups interested in taking a guided tour must reserve one in advance through Group Services.
 Individuals / small parties interested in private tours may also reserve through Group Services.

 The Museum does not have its own garage.
 There are numerous lots and garages, as well as metered street parking in the immediate vicinity.